17 Best Arcades in Las Vegas (2023 Update)

 If you have a love for video games and want to combine it with your love for craft beer, there are few better places for you in Las Vegas than Player 1 Video Game Bar, a self-proclaimed “geek-friendly” bar that has it all.

-Along with the huge range of arcade machines and games consoles, they also serve 50 craft beers on tap as well as stocking a further 150 assorted bottles.
+Along with the huge range of arcade machines and game consoles, they also serve 50 craft beers on tap and stock 150 assorted bottles.
 They also have a range of 40 ciders and take particular pride in their martinis.

 Like most arcades that serve alcohol, this one is strictly over-21s only.